mimic-sussex/sema/assets/tutorial/03-machine-learning/07-transfer-learning/index.md

 ```

 ## Part 1: Transfer learning with Recurrent Neural Networks

+In the first part of the tutorial, we will be exploring how to use a pre-trained Recurrent Neural Network (RNN) for melody generation.

+The specific model configuration (basic_rnn) applies language modeling technique (one-hot encoding) to represent extracted melodies as input to the LSTM model for for melody generation.

+For training, all examples are transposed to the MIDI pitch range [48, 84].
+Inputs and outputs should also be in this range.

+We can use a NoteSequence data object with MIDI notes as model input, and call `continueSequence` so that it generates a continuation sequence in the same style.

 ```
 //EXECUTE THESE SCRIPTS TO IMPORT TENSOR FLOW AND MAGENTA LIBRARIES